bluebunrabs/bluebunrabs/README.md

 ## ✨ BlueBunRabs ✨

-VideoGame Developer for BubbySoft <br>
+Lead VideoGame Developer for BubbySoft <br>

 🎮️ Couch Co-op and 💻️ Online Muliplayer Enthusiast <br>

 ❤️ 🐈‍⬛️ 🐇️ ❤️

 <!--
 **bluebunrabs/bluebunrabs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.